-Join Brad Batesole for an in-depth discussion in this video Review click demographics, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Review click demographics, part of LinkedIn Sponsored Content.

 - As you go about optimizing your sponsored updates, it might be helpful to understand the type of people that are interacting with your various campaigns.
 This is known as your click demographics.
 Now I've gone ahead and pulled up the lynda.com account from within the lynda.com page, and as we saw earlier, I get this All campaigns aggregate overview.
 For All campaigns in this aggregate overview, I also have the option to choose Click demographics, which is a link just below your social actions and your spend data.